HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Definition
      - Options/example
    * - rhof_option
-     - rhof_default
-     - wind_ancillary
-     - wind_default
-     - met_dir
-     - thredds_url
-     - rhymer_data_dir
-     - rholut
-   * - Option to be used for the correction of the air-water interface reflectance factor.
+     - Option to be used for the correction of the air-water interface reflectance factor.
+     - e.g., Mobley1999
+   * - rhof_default
      - Default value to be used in case above method fails and/or if no method is given.
+     - Default: 0.0256
+   * - wind_ancillary
      - Source for wind speed to be used for the air-water interface reflectance factor.
+     - e.g.,  GDAS
+   * - wind_default
      - Default wind speed value if above method fails and/or no wind speed is provided.
+     - Default: 2.0
+   * - met_dir
      - Path to directory with ancillary data files for wind speed.
 If `wind_ancillary` is set to GDAS and no wind speed is present for the given dat and location, wind speed is extracted from https://thredds.rda.ucar.edu/thredds and saved in the `met_dir` directory for later (re)processing.
+     - e.g., /waterhypernet/Ancillary/GDAS/
+   * - thredds_url
+     - e.g., https://thredds.rda.ucar.edu/thredds
      - URL for wind source if no wind speed is found for time and location in `met_dir`.
+   * - rhymer_data_dir
      - Data directory for ancillary data to be used within RHYMER (e.g., directory including LUT for air-water interface reflectance correction).
+     - e.g., ./rhymer/data
+   * - rholut
      - Name of LUT to be used to retrieve the air-water interface reflectance factor.
-   * - e.g., Mobley1999
-     - Default: 0.0256
-     - e.g.,  GDAS
-     - Default: 2.0
-     - e.g., /waterhypernet/Ancillary/GDAS/
-     - e.g., https://thredds.rda.ucar.edu/thredds
-     - e.g., ./rhymer/data
      - e.g., rhoTable_AO1999